How to Keep Your 3D PCB Models Current with Data Management Tools

 Packaging design is simple with MCAD integration and Altium Concord Pro

 Data management tools don’t have to impede your design productivity.
-You also shouldn’t have to adapt a third-party tool into your PCB design software for data management.
-These other management applications also can’t provide the capabilities found in 3D modeling software.
+You also shouldn’t have to adapt a third-party tool to your PCB design software for data management.
+These other management applications also can’t provide the capabilities found in electronic 3D modeling software.
 Instead, you need to work with a managed data platform that directly passes data updates to your existing PCB libraries and to your MCAD features.
 When you use Altium Concord Pro, you’ll have access to the only data management tool that works alongside the native 3D design features and PCB layout tools in Altium Designer.

 Altium Concord Pro: Unifying Data Management and MCAD for PCBs